19hours/sg-statutes/Acts/Income Tax Act.md

 “carry-back deductions”, in relation to a partner of a limited liability partnership in any year of assessment, means —

-(a) any deduction allowed to the partner of any allowance arising from any trade, business or profession, or any loss incurred in any trade, business, profession or vocation carried on by the limited liability partnership that is made against his assessable income from any other source for the immediate preceding year of assessment under section 37E(1) or any of the 3 immediate preceding years of assessment under section 37E(1A), as the case may be; or
+(a) any deduction allowed to the partner of any allowance arising from any trade, business or profession, or any loss incurred in any trade, business, profession or vocation carried on by the limited liability partnership that is made against his assessable income from any other source for the immediate preceding year of assessment under section 37E(1); or

+[Act 39 of 2017 wef 26/10/2017]

 (b) any allowance arising from any trade, business or profession, or any loss incurred in any trade, business, profession or vocation carried on by the limited liability partnership that is transferred by him to a spouse under section 37F;